Liquidating Assets: How can merchants adapt for the demands of tomorrow’s collectors?

 Wine collectors are generally aware of liquidity issues and place high value on access to market.
 They expect their chosen sales channel to connect them to a large and active network of buyers so that they can achieve the highest possible sale price for their wine.

-A second theme, though, is a general dissatisfaction with cost of selling wine: many respondents commented that current commission levels are too high, especially when compared with other investment categories.
+A second theme, though, is a general dissatisfaction with the cost of selling wine: many respondents commented that current commission levels are too high, especially when compared with other investment categories.

 However, we found that collectors place high value on long-term relationships with a vendor, convenience, responsive customer support, and honest advice.
 Those that receive this are more likely to be satisfied with the fees associated with selling.